 Brannigan is not new to working in the north, having designed the Cooktown Art Gallery and Interpretative Centre in 2000.
 The structural system here reflects an understanding of challenges in delivering projects in such a remote regional setting.
-The 130-metre-long spine appears (appropriately) much bigger on arrival, its length exaggerated in a trick of perspective.
-To achieve this sloping form, a segmented, Meccano set approach was adopted, with structural elements fabricated offsite in Mareeba, totalling approximately eighty-seven tonnes of steel held together by 11,000 bolts.
-Each modular segment repeats the simple plan section of services, gallery and verandah, from the west-facing wall, with its thin, gill-like slit horizontal windows, to the deck overlooking the fishpond to the east.
-Twenty-seven individual radiating portal sections each step up 300 millimetres in height, rising from 3.5 metres at the end to over fourteen metres at the entry.
+The 130-meter-long spine appears (appropriately) much bigger on arrival, its length exaggerated in a trick of perspective.
+To achieve this sloping form, a segmented, Meccano set approach was adopted, with structural elements fabricated offsite in Mareeba, totaling approximately eighty-seven tonnes of steel held together by 11,000 bolts.
+Each modular segment repeats the simple plan section of services, gallery, and verandah, from the west-facing wall, with its thin, gill-like slit horizontal windows, to the deck overlooking the fishpond to the east.
+Twenty-seven individual radiating portal sections each step up 300 millimeters in height, rising from 3.5 meters at the end to over fourteen meters at the entry.
 The verandah deck and colonnade flare generously to accommodate the central cafe space.

 — Roger Mainwood is the principal of Cairns-based TPG Architects and an adjunct associate professor of urban planning at James Cook University.
-He is a councillor on the Australian Institute of Architects’ Queensland Chapter and Regional Affairs Committee Chair for the Queensland chapter.
+He is a councilor on the Australian Institute of Architects’ Queensland Chapter and Regional Affairs Committee Chair for the Queensland Chapter.

 — Stefanie Field is an architectural graduate at TPG Architects.